St. Thomas (SPG) Cathedral, Secunderabad: History

+The church runs high schools in Secunderabad and Ammuguda.

+In 2023, the bishop was Rt.
+Rev. Dr. Moses Asirvatham; the cathedral has outreach work in Trimulgherry, Mettuguda, Moosrambagh, Kazipet, Moosapet and Tuni.

 Architecture

 The church is built in the Gothic Revival style that was popular during the Victorian era.
 However the exterior of the church is simple with the bell tower abutting the Altar.
 The layout of the church is a cruciform with a nave and two transepts.
 The altarpiece of the church is a stained glass window depicting Christ the Good Shepherd.